jayellittle/Algorithm/asymptoticAnalysis.md

 Asymptotic notation does not provide an exact running time or space usage for an algorithm, but rather a description of how the algorithm scales with respect to input size.
 It is a useful tool for comparing the efficiency of different algorithms and for predicting how they will perform on large input sizes.

+## Experimental Analysis

+- A way of comparing algorithms by running those programs for different inputs and find which one takes less time

+- In this way, the algorithm with better performance may vary depending on the input

+  - The running times of inputs that may be important could be left out and not be included in the experiment

+## Pros and Cons of Asymptotic Analysis

+-

 https://www.geeksforgeeks.org/asymptotic-notation-and-analysis-based-on-input-size-of-algorithms/